 In 1924, President Calvin Coolidge signed the Indian Citizenship Act, which granted Native Americans born in the United States the right to U.S. citizenship.
 But many saw this as a way to further assimilate Native Americans into white society and break up Indigenous nations.

-Furthermore, this act did not guarantee Native American voting rights — as the government allowed the states to decide whether to grant Indigenous people the vote.
-Since several states did not want Indigenous people voting, many Native Americans remained disenfranchised due to discriminative policies enacted by state governments.
+Furthermore, this act did not guarantee Native American voting rights — as the government allowed the states to decide whether to grant Indigenous people the vote or not.
+Since authorities in several states did not want Indigenous people voting, many Native Americans remained disenfranchised due to discriminative policies enacted by state governments.

 The Fight For Native American Voting Rights

-As Native Americans fought for their voting rights for much of the 20th century, they slowly racked up victories — but they still couldn’t vote in every state until 1962.
-And it wasn’t until the Voting Rights Act of 1965 that any laws that “deny or abridge the right of any citizen of the United States to vote on account of race or color” were finally outlawed.
+As Native Americans fought for their voting rights for much of the 20th century, they slowly racked up victories — but they still weren’t able to vote in every state until 1962.
+And it wasn’t until the Voting Rights Act of 1965 that any laws that “deny or abridge the right of any citizen of the United States to vote on account of race or color” were finally outlawed for good.

-But even then, the piece of legislation appeared to mostly address discrimination against African Americans.
+But even then, the piece of legislation appeared to mostly address the discrimination against African American voters.
 So some questioned whether it even applied to Native Americans.
-It took about 10 years before a civil rights commission report revealed cases that showed a denial of a right to vote toward Native Americans — as well as Latinos.
+It took about 10 years before a civil rights commission report revealed cases of Native Americans being denied the right to vote.
+Finally, no one could deny this was a problem.

 The long history of systemic discrimination against Native Americans has had lasting ramifications to this day.
-Native Americans and Alaskan Natives still have the lowest voter turnout in the U.S., which partially stems from their low voter registration rates.
+Studies show that Native Americans and Alaskan Natives still have the lowest voter turnout in the U.S., which partially stems from their low voter registration rates.

 In June 2020, a report published by the Native American Rights Fund revealed the scope of ongoing voter suppression for Native American voters through witness testimony from more than 120 members of different tribes.